HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/two_qubit_gates.md

 ## PhaseShiftedControlledZ

-The phase-shifted controlled-Z gate, modified, i.e. phase-shifted ControlledPauliZ two-qubit gate, that corresponds to the equation (1) in the original [reference](https://arxiv.org/pdf/1908.06101.pdf).
+The phase-shifted controlled-Z gate, modified, i.e. phase-shifted ControlledPauliZ two-qubit gate, which corresponds to the equation (1) in the original [reference](https://arxiv.org/pdf/1908.06101.pdf).
 The full matrix form is defined as

 \\[
  U = \begin{pmatrix}